certinia/orizuru-sample-app/README.md

 * __src__
 	* __apex__
-		* Contains the Force.com application code that can be deployed via SFDX.
+		* contains the Force.com application code that can be deployed via SFDX.
 	* __java__
-		* Contains the Java code used within the Route Solver dyno.
+		* contains the Java code used within the Route Solver dyno.
 	* __node__
-		* Contains the Node.js code used for the web and worker dynos.
+		* contains the Node.js code used for the web and worker dynos.
 		* This is further split into:
 			* _lib_
-				* The Node.js code that builds upon the Orizuru framework.
+				* the Node.js code that builds upon the Orizuru framework.
 				* Each file in the root folder constructs a new dyno.
 				* Each sub-folder contains the service files for the associated dyno.
 				* The shared folder contains shared resources.
 			* _res_
-				* The resources for the Node.js code.
+				* the resources for the Node.js code.
 			* _spec_
-				* The test files.
+				* the test files.